RibMc95/Stacks-for-Stacks/README.md

 # Stacks-for-Stacks
-This website lets you make a order pancakes and drinks
+This website lets you order pancakes and drinks; I'm still working on this to add more stuff to it